jeanieb/stridemob/_posts/2015-10-10-lincoln-park-lollipod-loop.md

 excerpt_separator: <!--more-->
 ---

 [Lincoln Mountain Open Space and Trails](http://www.douglas.co.us/dcoutdoors/openspace-properties/lincoln-mountain-open-space/) is one of Douglas County's newest parks.
-The course is 4.3 miles of both open and shaded beauty!
-Enjoy the friendship, the community, get some great swag (including lollips, of course!).
-Start your weekend off with smiles!
+From open trail to shaded beauty, this 4.5 mile trail run won't disappoint you.
+Come for the race, stay for community!
 <!--more-->

+This lollipop loop race begins in open prairie and takes you onto forested rocky trails.
+This loop winds through gambel oak and ponderosa pine with a breathtaking view of Pike's Peak on your return to the finish line.